irods/irods_docs/docs/system_overview/data_objects.md

 | 15 | &&&X | -&&- | All stale replicas are trimmed and the oldest good replica is also trimmed. |
 | 16 | &&&& | --&& | There are no stale replicas to trim, so the oldest good replicas are trimmed, down to the minimum number of replicas. |

+!!!
+Note
+    While trim is able to remove multiple replicas from a data object using the rules described above, it is highly recommended that trim be used as a precision tool for dealing with individual replicas.
+The replica to remove should be carefully determined and then identified by replica number.
+This replica should then be targeted for trim by its replica number such that only one replica is trimmed.
+This ensures no surprising data removal and will prevent accidental data loss.
+In any case, trim should be used with caution.

 ### Unlink

 The Unlink operation removes a data object from the iRODS namespace.
 This means that all replicas are unlinked from their storage and their associated rows in `R_DATA_MAIN` are deleted.